as08/ClassicASP.PasswordHashing/README.md

 If you're using a pepper make sure you keep a hard copy (printed off or saved to a memory stick and stored somewhere safe) just incase your code becomes corrupted or lost and needs rebuilding.
 If you lose your pepper you will not be able to verify passwords.

-In the case of Argon2, Bcrypt and PBKDF2 the pepper is added to the password (at the end) but the salt is generated in the COM DLL.
+In the case of Argon2, Bcrypt and PBKDF2 the pepper is added to the password in the crypto class but the salt is generated within the COM DLL.

 *****************************************************************************